paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 [Section] 7120(b) of the 9/11 Commission Implementation Act of 2004, referred to in subsec. (b)(5), is section 7120(b) of Pub.
 L. 108–458, title VII, Dec.
 17, 2004, 118 Stat.
 3803, which is not classified to the Code.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 substituted “October 31” for “April 30” in introductory provisions.

 2004—Subsec. (a)(1).
 Pub.
 L. 108–458, § 7102(d)(1), designated existing provisions as subpar.
 (A), redesignated former subpars.
 (A) to (C) as cls. (i) to (iii), respectively, of subpar.
 (A), and added subpar.
 (B).

 Subsec. (a)(2).
 Pub.
 L. 108–487, § 701(a)(1), inserted “any terrorist group known to have obtained or developed, or to have attempted to obtain or develop, weapons of mass destruction,” after “during the preceding five years,” and “any group designated by the Secretary as a foreign terrorist organization under [section 1189 of title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1189&num=0&edition=prelim),” after “section 2405(j) of the Appendix to title 50”.